Cecil Ramage: Life

 Following his education at the Edinburgh Academy, Ramage was commissioned as an officer in the Royal Scots at the outbreak of World War I. He served in Gallipoli, Palestine and Egypt and was awarded the Military Cross.

 Following the war, he went up to Pembroke College, Oxford, where he became President of the Oxford Union.
 At Oxford he first took to the stage, appearing in Antony and Cleopatra with Cathleen Nesbitt, whom he married in 1921.
 They had two children.
 Instead of taking up acting as a profession after university, Ramage read law.
 He was called to the bar at the Middle Temple, and practised on the Oxford Circuit.

-At the 1922 general election he was the Liberal candidate for the constituency of Newcastle West, but was defeated by David Adams of the Labour Party.
+At the 1922 general election, he was the Liberal candidate for the constituency of Newcastle West, but was defeated by David Adams of the Labour Party.
 Another election was held in 1923 and Ramage stood again and was elected as Member of Parliament (MP).
 He was only to be in the Commons for a short period, as he was defeated at the subsequent general election in 1924.
 He was the Liberal candidate at Southport at the 1929 general election, but failed to be elected.

-By this time Ramage was a professional actor, appearing in New York, the West End of London and toured with the Old Vic Company in the Mediterranean.
-He had a number of minor roles in films, including Secret of Stamboul (1936), Nicholas Nickleby (1947) and Kind Hearts and Coronets (1949).
+By this time, Ramage was a professional actor, appearing in New York, the West End of London and toured with the Old Vic Company in the Mediterranean.
+He had a number of minor roles in films, including Secret of Stamboul (1936), and Nicholas Nickleby (1947).
+His final film role was as the prosecution counsel in Kind Hearts and Coronets (1949), whose devastating cross-examination of Louis Mazzini does much to discredit him.

 His career eventually declined, and he retired from the stage and was separated from his wife, Nesbitt, who died in 1982, aged 93.
-He played the Crown Counsel in Kind Hearts and Coronets, whose devastating cross-examination of Louis Mazzini does much to discredit him.